… by Henry Kamens, … with New Eastern Outlook, Moscow

 Undercover tapes presented to the Georgian Prosecutor’s Office, as part of an investigation into the crimes of the previous Georgian government, have demonstrated American involvement in the illegal export of arms from the United States and how fake end user certificates have been generated for this purpose.

-Documents submitted to the Georgian Prosecutor’s Office by Jeffrey Silverman, the Veterans Today Bureau Chief for Georgia, clearly demonstrate that the United States is involved in using Georgia as a transit country for weapons transfers to Sudan, Turkey and other countries, and that this constitutes enabling international terrorism, as those weapons have ended up in the hands of terrorist organisations.
+Documents submitted to the Georgian Prosecutor’s Office by Jeffrey Silverman, the VT Bureau Chief for Georgia, clearly demonstrate that the United States is involved in using Georgia as a transit country for weapons transfers to Sudan, Turkey and other countries, and that this constitutes enabling international terrorism, as those weapons have ended up in the hands of terrorist organisations.

 Silverman has also been tortured on the order of US the authorities, this torture being related to his investigation of officials of the US government and USAID.